 Storing the seed properly before you even use it will prolong its life.
 The main cause of rapidly-spoiled grass seed is moisture and heat.

 As we mentioned earlier, storing your grass seed in an airtight container in a cool and dry place will prolong its shelf life, and keep pests from having a good meal.
-I have a couple of the containers below to store dog food and bird seed.
-Its airtight and has a large capacity.
+I have a couple of airtight containers to store dog food and bird seed, keeping them fresh.

 What Does Spoiled Grass Seed Look Like?